Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering.

 Outline

-Week 2: Chapter 2.
-Common Beginner Problems
+Unit 2: Common Beginner Problems

-Week 3: Chapter 3.
-The Beginning Basics
+Unit 3: The Beginning Basics

-Week 6: Chapter 6.
-What Do Directors Direct?
+Unit 6: What Do Directors Direct?

-Week 7: Chapter 7.
-How to Direct the Eyes
+Unit 7: How to Direct the Eyes

-Week 11: Chapter 11.
-Dramatic Irony
+Unit 11: Dramatic Irony

-Week 12: Chapter 12.
-The Big Picture: Story Structures
+Unit 12: The BIG Picture: Story Structures

-Week 13: Chapter 13.
-Aiming for the Heart
+Unit 13: Aiming for the Heart

 Learning outcomes

-disseminate the events of the story
+disseminate the events of the story.

-define the threshold of awareness in the story
+define the threshold of awareness in the story.

-create the structural level of the story for clarity and dramatic presentation
+create the structural level of the story for clarity and dramatic presentation.

-guide the audience’s attention to narrative questions and metaphors that drive the story forward
+guide the audience’s attention to narrative questions and metaphors that drive the story forward.

-direct the viewer's eyes and ears with composition and perspective
+direct the viewer's eyes and ears with composition and perspective.

-signify meaning and associations through semiotics
+signify meaning and associations through semiotics.

-construct meaning with respect to continuity and causality
+construct meaning with respect to continuity and causality.

-evoke emotional response and measure it using thematic analysis
+evoke emotional response and measure it using thematic analysis.

-evolve and sustain the story using storytelling ideas enacted through software
+evolve and sustain the story using storytelling ideas enacted through software.

 Evaluation